August 5th 1914, marks the first full day of the United Kingdom and the Commenwealth’s war against Germany and the start of the First World War.

 It was too much for some.
 There were a handful of people looking for names enscribed in the stone…and more than one cried out in grief as they found the name of their loved one.

-I am proud of what my countrymen did at Vimy Ridge, but my visit to the sight did not fill me with pride.
+I am proud of what my countrymen did at Vimy Ridge, but my visit to the site did not fill me with pride.
 It was with great sadness that I looked out upon the French countryside that was the final resting place of so many men and women.
 And given the events of the previous few months in Iraq and elsewhere it was a startling reminder of the horror that war brings upon all involved.

 I had posted this a few years ago to commemorate another moment of remembrance.
 The rededication of Vimy Ridge on April 9, 2007.
 For my own archives, that post that preceded my story is included below…..